ImRyanFromIT/imryanfrom.it/content/posts/Git-Actions-with-IIS/index.md

 {{< /highlight >}}

 ### Configuring GV-BUILD
 Our build server needs Hugo and Toha dependencies preinstalled in order for our actions script to work.
 We’ll use Chocolatey and a batch file to take care of this.
 Script is named IIS_BuildDependencies.bat [found here](https://github.com/ImRyanFromIT/PowerShell_Misc/tree/master/IIS).
-It installs
+It installs:
 1. Chocolatey
 2. Hugo
 3. GoLang
 4. Node JS
 5. Git

 {{< highlight bat >}}
 @echo off
 echo Installing Chocolatey